buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcKernel/Types/IfcPropertySetTemplateTypeEnum.md

 The property sets defined by this _IfcPropertySetTemplate_ can only be assigned to _IfcPerformanceHistory_, which is related to the applicable object by means of IfcRelAssignsToControl.

+### PSET_PROFILEDRIVEN
+The property sets defined by this _IfcPropertySetTemplate_ are to be encoded in an IfcProfileProperties entity and assigned to an IfcProfileDef.

+### PSET_MATERIALDRIVEN
+The property sets defined by this _IfcPropertySetTemplate_ are to be encoded in an IfcMaterialProperties entity and assigned to an IfcMaterialDefinition.

 ### QTO_TYPEDRIVENONLY
 The element quantity defined by this _IfcPropertySetTemplate_ can only be assigned to subtypes of _IfcTypeObject_.